thomasokken/free42/palmos/README.txt

 Installing the Free42 application:

-* Double-click 'free42dec.prc', 'free42bin.prc', 'free42dec_arm.prc', or
+* Double-click 'free42dec_68k.prc', 'free42bin_68k.prc', 'free42dec_arm.prc',
-  'free42bin_arm.prc' to schedule it for installation to the hand-held.
+  or 'free42bin_arm.prc' to schedule it for installation to the hand-held.
 This will copy it to Quick Install; from there, it will be installed to the hand- held the next time you perform a HotSync operation.
-  Note that you cannot install more than one version of Free42 at the same time; see below for tips about which version is the right one for you.
+  Note that you cannot install more than one version of Free42 at the same time.
+The differences between the four versions are explained below; see the sections about "Decimal" vs. "Binary" and "68K" vs. "ARM" at the end of this document.

 Installing the Free42 conduit: